aparamshetti/ViFi/README.md

 The data/ contains all the downloaded videos under videos/ once all the snapshots are captures from the videos the videos videos for which the snapshots are captured are then moved to the completed_videos folder.
 Snapshot/ folder contains all the snapshots for all the videos.The sliced_video_testing is generated during testing the application which will then pick random videos(number configurable in code) from the completed_videos/ folder randomly slice any random 10 seconds(configurable in code) portion of the video and generate the testing snapshots under sliced_videos_testing/.
 All the predictions are then placed under test_answers/

 The model.h5 is the trained model for the image to a vector conversion.
-Our Indexer is placed under /resources/dictionaries/. the resources/urls.json contains all the youtube video urls's for all the indexed videos.
+The Indexer is placed under /resources/dictionaries/ after its built. the resources/urls.json contains all the youtube video urls's for all the indexed videos.

+The logs/ folder contains all the logs for the entire application.